by Bruce Dunlavy (My blog home page and index of other posts may be found here.)

 Then begins the delicate-yet-awkward Kabuki dance whereby the team seeks new suitors in other cities who will provide what they want.
 Sometimes those cities try to get a head start in this courtship by building a new stadium or arena in hopes of luring a disaffected team from another city.
 If the team moves, the abandoned town usually responds by building the venue it denied before in hopes of bringing in a new team from another city that has refused its team’s demands.
 In nearly every case, a city that loses its team eventually gets a new one, either by league expansion or by enticing an existing franchise to move.

 The National Football League has shrewdly strengthened the hands of its member owners by maintaining an inviting vacancy that teams can threaten to move into.
 The nation’s second-largest metropolis, Los Angeles, has not had an NFL franchise in town since 1994.
 Thus for 21 years the league members have had a plausible place to go when they threaten to leave their city.
+[Update: Two teams have now moved into the LA vacuum, leaving two more cities with egg on their civic faces.]

 Usually, the funding for the new facility comes at the expense of other, more pressing, community needs, and it can be discovered even where there is supposedly no money to be found.
 The City of Detroit has declared bankruptcy.
 Its streets and other public services are in terrible disrepair.
 It has cut the existing pensions of city retirees and was nearly forced to sell off the contents of its renowned art museum.
 Economically, it is a disaster.
-Yet in the last 15 years it has opened two publicly-financed professional sports venues, and earlier this year began construction of a $650-million-dollar arena for the local hockey team, the Detroit Red Wings.
+Yet in the last 15 years it has opened two publicly-financed professional sports venues, and earlier this year began construction of another, a $650-million-dollar arena for the local hockey team, the Detroit Red Wings.
 Of that total cost, $250 million will be funded by tax increases.

 In addition to the arena itself, the Red Wings ownership will receive multiple additional monetary benefits from the new arena.
 As is typical of these sports-venue deals, while the taxpayers provide much of the funding, the team owners get most or all of the direct income from the facility.